 Most DSPs as well as social media ad platforms accept MAIDs as a custom audience.
 This kind of custom audience helps to cut out the noise and ensure you’re reaching the people most likely to convert.
 Learn more about using custom audiences on social media.

-Level two – Measure your success.
 It’s one thing to see impressions and click rates in the campaign reporting.
-But when your goal is to drive in-store foot traffic, or curbside pick up, Facebook and the like cannot tell you how your campaign performed.
+But when your goal is to drive in-store foot traffic, or curbside pick-up, Facebook and the like cannot tell you how your campaign performed.
 Foot traffic attribution reporting ties your digital campaigns to real-world conversions.

 Check out our whitepaper Foot Traffic Attribution and the Digital Marketer for more information.